modelix/modelix/README.md

 # How to run modelix

 You can run modelix locally and in the Google cloud.
-The details are described [https://github.com/modelix/modelix/wiki/Running-Modelix](on this wiki page).
+The details are described [on this wiki page](https://github.com/modelix/modelix/wiki/Running-Modelix).

 # Editing the sources